 - Pre-paid travel card – I used the Commonwealth Bank prepaid travel card for this trip and was really happy with it.
 Every week I loaded cash on it in AUD and when I was satisfied with the exchange rate, I changed it over to USD using the Commonwealth Bank app.
 I could use this card everywhere and track expenses via the app, which I liked.

 I’m a huge fan of car hire when travelling, especially with a large family, so that we don’t always have to rely so heavily on the public transport systems.
 I hired our car from rentalcars.com because it included all the insurance required and was in AUD.
-I didn’t find driving on the opposite side in the States hard at all!
-The highways are a little crazy, but just stick to the slow lane and take your time and you will be okay.
+I didn’t find driving on the opposite side in the States hard at all.
+The highways are a little crazy, but just stick to the slow lane and take your time.
 The only time I struggled was driving in car parks and forgetting what side I was meant to be on and when I returned home, I had to adjust back to the right side again.
-Ha!

 We didn’t hire a car in New York because the traffic is NEXT LEVEL CRAZY and it’s gridlocked most of the time anyway.
 The subway system in NY is your best friend!
 We used shuttles to get from the airport to the hotel and back again.